Dhvani-intwala/Disney-Quiz/README.md

 Issue #2

-Problem: In the Game page after question on.10, 11th question was coming instead of End page
+Problem: In the Game page after question number 10, 11th question was coming instead of End page

 Previous code was
  ![screenshoot of bugs](/assets/images/Previous-code-error-for-Max-Question.PNG)